web-dl-tools/website/README.md

 **Web DL website** is a Vue.js SPA Website built to fully integrate the Web DL API and all of its features.
 It's the official browser client for the Web DL tools stack.

+### Some features
+* Responsive for all screen sizes, from mobile to ultra-wide.
+* Compiled for all modern web browsers.
+* 100% integrated with Web DL API.
+* Authenticated user access to resources and files.
+* Websocket live connection for automatic status and progress updates.
+* Charts for data storage insights.
+* Much more features...

 ## Installation
 The Wel DL Website requires the following software and OS to be installed: